avinetworks/avi-helm-charts/docs/AKO/values.md

 Use this flag if you want AKO to act as a pure layer 7 ingress controller.
 AKO needs to be rebooted for this flag change to take effect.
 If the configmap is edited while AKO is running, then the change will not take effect.
 If AKO was working for both L4-L7 prior to this change and then this flag is set to `true`, then AKO will delete the layer 4 LB virtual services from the Avi controller and keep only the Layer 7 virtualservices.
 If the flag is set to `false` the service of type Loadbalancers would be synced and Layer 4 virtualservices would be created.

+### AKOSettings.enableEVH

+Use this flag if you want to create Enhanced Virtual Hosting model for Virtual Service objects in AVI.
+It is disabled by default.
+Set the flag to `true` to enable the flag.

+Before enabling the flag in the existing deployment make sure to delete the config and enable the flag.
+This will ensure SNI based VS's are deleted before creating EVH VS's.

 ### AKOSetttings.namespaceSelector.labelKey and AKOSetttings.namespaceSelector.labelValue

 AKO allows ingresses/routes from specific namespace/s to be synced to Avi controller.
 This key-value pair represent a label that is used by AKO to filter out namespace/s.
 If one of key/values specified empty, then ingresses/routes from all namespaces will be synched to Avi controller.